To many people, setting up and stocking a new tank can bring a sense of enjoyment and fulfillment as you watch it

 Lighting the aquarium should be done artificially with LED lights as tanks which are placed near windows will be more prone to algae growth.

 5 Gallon Aquascape

-The same principle applies with a 5 gallon tank, however you may want to go for a more simplistic layout.
+The same principle applies with a 5-gallon fish tank, however, you may want to go for a more simplistic layout.

 As the 5 gallon is more limited on space you may want to add smaller species of fish like Rice Fish or killifish or even some non-fish inhabitants like cherry shrimp or Ghost Shrimp which will aid in algae control.